Concurrent Alcohol and Xanax Abuse

 There are many different programs for patients suffering from concurrent alcohol and Xanax addiction.
 These addictions can be treated in a variety of recovery settings, such as:

 - Residential rehab: Residential treatment is a type of inpatient treatment, but generally foregoes the hospital setting sometimes seen there.
 Here, patients reside at a facility for a designated period of time based on their status and the recommendation of the treatment team.
-Rehab center stays tend to be 30 days, 60 days, or 90 days but may be longer.
 While living in the center, the patient will receive a range of mental health and physical health treatment efforts to assist in their recovery process.

-Outpatient treatment: Outpatient treatment is a blanket term for all professional treatment options that do not occur in an inpatient or residential setting.
+- Outpatient treatment: Outpatient treatment is a blanket term for all professional treatment options that do not occur in an inpatient or residential setting.
 Treatment may consist of one hour per week or several hours daily.
 Outpatient treatment is most successful for those who have a strong support system at home since established triggers will confront the individual each day.
-Outpatient treatments include:

 Alcohol and Xanax Abuse question 4